jerboaa/jdk-17-container-detection/README.md

-This repository contains resource files used for the OpenJDK 17 container detection screencast illustrating cgroups v2 support on an Red Hat Enterprise Linux 9 system with and Minikube installed.
+This repository contains resource files used for the OpenJDK 17 container detection screencast illustrating cgroups v2 support on an Red Hat Enterprise Linux 9 system with Minikube installed.

 ## Demo Application Deployment